Anomalies, Renormalization Group Flows, and the a-Theorem in Six-Dimensional (1,0) Theories: Tensor Branches with Vector Multiplets

 The 't Hooft anomalies for these theories were computed in \cite{Ohmori:2014kda}

-Here $|\Gamma |$ is the order of the discrete group, $ r_{\Gamma},$ the rank of the associated ADE Lie algebra $G$, and $d_{\Gamma}$ the dimension of the associated ADE Lie algebra $G$.
-See Table \ref{tab:GammaGroup}.
+Here $|\Gamma |$ is the order of the discrete group, while~$r_{\Gamma}$ and~$d_\Gamma$ are the rank and dimension of the associated ADE Lie group~$G$ (see Table \ref{tab:GammaGroup} below).
 The formula \eqref{ais} then determines the Weyl $a$-anomaly: